 Legal Advisor for the Department of Constitutional Affairs, U.K.

-Joe Burton, MIntSt Graduate and Current PhD student, Department of Politics, University of Otago.
+Joe Burton, MIntSt and PhD Graduate, Department of Politics, University of Otago.

 Joe Burton so enjoyed his experience at Otago that once he completed his Master's thesis on the Bush administration's approach to the United Nations since 9/11, he stayed on.
 After a brief break, he started on his PhD thesis, entitled ‘The Transatlantic Alliance, International Security and the Asia Pacific Region", which will see him build on his previous research.
 "New Zealand might be geographically distant from many parts of the world, but the World Wide Web and email make that irrelevant.
 The University of Otago is very welcoming and there is an excellent support network for international students.
 There are many opportunities for postgraduate students to get teaching experience and funding during their stay here.
 And if you are interested in outdoor pursuits such as tramping, skiing and surfing, there's no better place to study!"